JasxnNg/TicTacToe/README.md

 # TicTacToe
-For ES.1806; stolen from https://github.com/MJeremy2017/machine-learning-algorithm-implemention
+For ES.1806; credit to https://github.com/MJeremy2017/machine-learning-algorithm-implemention